Juluka: History

 In South Africa, Juluka was also banned by Radio Bantu, a government approved radio station for the black population, which allegedly refused to play Juluka's music, because Clegg's efforts were seen as "an insult to the Zulu and their culture".

 The group disbanded in 1985 when Mchunu moved back to the farm where he was born in Natal to take care of his family.
 Clegg went on to form a new band, Savuka, with whom he achieved even greater international success.
-In 1997, however, the two friends came back for a final album together.
+In 1997, however, the two friends came back for a final album together, Ya Vuka Inkunzi later released as Crocodile Love.
 It did not receive the critical acclaim of early Juluka albums like Universal Men, African Litany, Work for All and Scatterlings.

 Music

 The styles incorporated into Juluka's music are maskanda and mbaqanga, both of which are native to South Africa, and western folk and rock.
 The band employed various instruments besides the guitar and traditional Zulu instruments, such as the saxophone and, later, synthesizers.
 Ngoma dancing featured in some of their later songs.

 Juluka's music undermined the stereotypic correlations of 'traditional' and 'primitive' on the one hand, and 'Western' and 'civilised' on the other.
-The band accomplished this through sophisticated blendings of musical elements that evoked 'Western' and Zulu culture in their songs' harmonies, rhythms, forms, and more.
+The band accomplished this through sophisticated blendings of musical elements that evoked 'Western' and Zulu culture in their songs' harmonies, rhythms, forms and more.

 Lyrics

 While they were often written in metaphor, many of the band's lyrics were undeniably political.
-In Universal Man for example, Mchunu and Clegg describe a bull fight in which the small bull beats the big bull not by force but by skill, symbolising the victory of the underdog over his oppressor.
+In "Universal Man" for example, Mchunu and Clegg describe a bull fight in which the small bull beats the big bull not by force but by skill, symbolising the victory of the underdog over his oppressor.

 In keeping with their fashioning a sound out of both African and European musical traditions, Clegg's lyrics also contributed to Juluka's impact, exploring what it meant for Clegg as a white person to be African.
 As he explained in an interview: ‘the issue of being a white African and finding a place for European culture in a base of African music was an important aspect of what I was doing.’